itskovacs/trip/README.md

 ## 🌱 Getting Started <a name = "getting_started"></a>

-If you need help, feel free to open an [issue](https://github.com/itskovacs/trip/issues).
+If you need help, feel free to open a [discussion](https://github.com/itskovacs/trip/discussions).

 Deployment is designed to be simple using Docker.